 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 So… you love embroidery and are thinking about starting an embroidery business.
 Great idea.
 Embroidery is an in-demand service.
-Companies, sports teams, Plus, it’s a business that you can run from home around your schedule.
+Companies, sports teams, organizations, and even individuals all want and need embroidered items.
+Plus, it’s a business that you can run from home around your schedule.
 While I support this idea wholeheartedly, I would like to make a few suggestions before you jump in feet first.
 Here are some of my (and my friends’) best tips for starting an embroidery business.

 #1 Take every opportunity to use your embroidery machine

 Start by getting very comfortable with your embroidery machine by using it as much as possible.
 One way to do this is to use every opportunity possible to make a gift on your embroidery machine.
 The more you use your embroidery machine, the more comfortable you will be with it.
 And the quality of your work will improve.

 “I suggest learning how to use your embroidery machine so well that you know how to do it in your sleep.”

 “Make sure you have at least 12 months practice behind you.
 Go to classes, and watch a lot of Youtube videos to learn different techniques.”

 – Rebecca B.

 Making gifts on your embroidery machine is also a great way to launch your business because it’s great practice.
 In addition, recipients will start to see what you can do and ask you to do it for them.
 I can’t tell you how many things I’ve been asked to embroider as a result of giving embroidered items as gifts.
 Don’t hesitate to include your business card with the gift.